About Douglas County

 Courts & Case Records

 Douglas County's judicial system operates under the 37th Judicial Circuit Court of Missouri, which serves Douglas County exclusively.
-Douglas County Circuit Court is located at Douglas County Courthouse, 203 Lincoln Avenue, Ava, MO 65608, and can be reached for The Circuit Court has general jurisdiction over civil cases, criminal felonies, juvenile matters, probate, and domestic relations.
+Douglas County Circuit Court is located at Douglas County Courthouse, 203 Lincoln Avenue, Ava, MO 65608, and can be contacted through the office’s website.
+The Circuit Court has general jurisdiction over civil cases, criminal felonies, juvenile matters, probate, and domestic relations.
 The court also hears appeals from municipal courts.

 • Douglas County has an Associate Circuit Court division that handles misdemeanors, small claims (up to $5,000), traffic violations, and preliminary hearings in felony cases.